Buy LED light bulbs for your home; soon incandescent lamps will be unavailable, and rightly so; they draw far too much current.

 Clearly the average South African cannot reply on the government to supply his need for electricity.
 Buying LED light bulbs is a small part of the solution; much more important it to consider how you can generate your own solar power energy, and store it in batteries for the inevitable total blackout that surely awaits us.

-We have plenty of solar power energy available in South Africa; the third best country in the world to build a solar farm.
+We have plenty of solar power energy available in South Africa; it's the third best country in the world to build a solar farm.
 Against the backdrop of failure by the government to fulfil its own targets, comes a massive rise in the price of electricity making your own solar generator economically viable.

 Most of us, for one reason or another, I being one, start too small and then want to increase the size of your solar farm as the harsh realities of a failing society become ever more evident.
 Often that means a mismatched system of differing panels and voltages.
 How diodes work is part of the solution to ensure you can have 90W panels, and massive 305W panels working together without a hiccup.